-7.6.2 Policy: Cash in lieu
+7.6.2 Policy : Cash in lieu outside the Central City

 To make provision for a cash contribution in lieu of parking.

 The provision of off-street parking is a normal requirement for any development in the City.
 This lessens the need for on-street parking, with its associated adverse effects on the safety and efficiency of the road.